bitcoindevkit/bdk/README.md

 This project has a [`justfile`](/justfile) for easy command running.
 You must have [`just`](https://github.com/casey/just) installed.

+After forking and cloning this project with `git clone https://github.com/YOUR_USER/bdk.git`, you should build it and run the tests, just makes this process easier.

+### Usage examples:

+To build the project, run: `just b`

+To run all tests, run: `just t`

 To see a list of available recipes: `just`

 ## License